laytenter/Insider-London/_tours/london/educational-tours/kings-cross-regeneration.markdown

 banner: Kings Cross Tour Image.jpg
 hidden: true
 map: https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d2482.0464892083746!2d-0.12413955088987932!3d51.53070714700129!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x48761b395352fe65%3A0x7304861c2c028532!2sWar+Memorial!5e0!3m2!1sen!2suk!4v1537207118016
+order: 5
 ---

+A vibrant and constantly evolving city, London is home to some of the world's most impressive regeneration projects.
+Home in on the most exciting and up-and-coming areas and dramatic changes which have shaped the urban landscape.

+In addition to our [Canary Wharf Tour](/london/educational-tours/london-finance-walking-tour/#canary-wharf-walking-tour), we showcase the amazing developments at [Kings Cross](#kings-cross-innovation-and-regeneration) and the [Olympic Park](#olympic-park-regeneration-tour).
+These tours are perfect for academic, corporate or private groups interested in geography, urban planning and business eco-system development.

+## Kings Cross Innovation and Regeneration

 {% assign gallery = page.gallery %}
 {% if gallery.size > 1 %}
 {% include slideshow.html %}
 {% endif %}

-A vibrant and constantly evolving city, London is home to some of the world’s most impressive **regeneration projects**.
-Home in on the most exciting and up-and-coming areas and dramatic changes which have shaped the urban landscape.

-Perfect for academic, corporate or private groups interested in **geography**, **urban planning and business eco-system development**.
-We offer three exciting regeneration walking tours: **Kings Cross**, the **Olympic Park** & **Canary Wharf**.

-## Kings Cross

 This is the intriguing and compelling journey of an area transformed.
 We journey through the area’s lifecycle from its notorious past right up to the present and future.